tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 <br>

 We will also use whole genome sequencing data from the African cichlid fish *Astatotilapia calliptera* mapped to a chromosome-level *A. calliptera* assembly.
-These samples were sequenced to an average depth of 5.7x. *This is a test*.
+These samples were sequenced to an average depth of 5.7x.

 <br><br>

 <img src="https://github.com/tplinderoth/Copenhagen-Popgen-Course/blob/main/images/calliptera.png" width="50%">

-The goals for today are to:
+The goal of today is to learn how to prepare raw NGS data for downstream analyses.
+Specifically, you will:
-* Become familiar with FASTQ format and know how to check the quality of raw sequencing reads
+* Become familiar with FASTQ format
-* Learn how to perform basic data quality control on sequencing reads
+* Learn how to assess and control for data quality
-* Map sequencing reads to a reference genome
+* Map sequencing reads to a reference sequence
-* Become familiar with SAM/BAM and pileup formats for mapped reads
+* Become familiar with SAM/BAM and pileup formats for mapped data
 * Learn how to use IGV to interactively explore mapping information
 * Generate sequencing depth profiles
 * Become familiar with VCF format and BCFtools
 * Perform site-level quality control

-Set some environmental variables
+Set some environmental variables required for subsequent steps

 	# set up directories
 	mkdir ~/ngs_intro && mkdir ~/ngs_intro/output